 If you surveyed your teams, they’d probably say meetings are the biggest interruption of the day.
 Unfortunately, it’s probably impossible to do away with them entirely, but you can try cutting them in half or reducing their frequency to every other week or month.
 You can also cancel meetings on the fly and send out videos in your emails to replace the content.

 Doing More With Less

-Boosting sales productivity isn’t something you can do once and forget.
+Boosting productivity isn’t something you can do once and forget.
 There’s a good chance you’ll implement some changes, and then watch as your team slowly falls back into its old ways.
 Instead, make it a point to check in quarterly and remind people that the little things matter.
 In time, you and your team will find that they add up more than you think.